Bg

 The shorter the time between the behavior and the consequence, the better.
 When too much time passes, your child will have a harder time making the connection between what they did, and how to repair it.

 There are many behaviors that might occur frequently, so if the consequence is known ahead of time, its implementation will be smoother.
 For example, you can have a standing consequence that if the living room toys aren’t cleaned up, there is no outside playtime.
 Another standing consequence can look like no eating desserts or candies if you forget to brush your teeth.
 Remember that prevention strategies work really well to help model expected behaviors.
-If your child constantly forgets to brush their teeth, and you are exhausted from repeating this, a visual routine or timer can help them remember better.
+If your child constantly forgets to brush their teeth, and you are exhausted from repeating this, a can help them remember better.

 If the consequences you impose are too big, for example, “no TV for a month” instead of “no TV for a day”, this can cause your child to feel bad about themselves and/or angry, which discourages them from actually learning from the situation.
 Start small and remember to focus on prevention and connection if you are facing the same behavior frequently.